Nenotriple/batch_resize_images/README.md

 [v1.04 changes:](https://github.com/Nenotriple/batch_resize_images/releases/tag/v1.04)

-  - Proper full release, previously released as a helper script to [img-txt_viewer](https://github.com/Nenotriple/img-txt_viewer)
+This is the first proper full release.
+Previously released as a helper script to [img-txt_viewer](https://github.com/Nenotriple/img-txt_viewer), but it grew into its own app.

 <br>